mikemcbride/vite-vue-tailwind-starter/README.md

 It comes with a `<CounterButtons>` component that has increment/decrement buttons to update a "count" value.
 This component has tests built out so you have a reference for how to set up future tests.

 `<MyComponent>` file exists but it just displays some text - "Let's get started".
 This is the file you'll use for prototyping.
 Rename as you see fit.

+## Running Locally

+### Just the UI

+If you only need to run the UI (a Vue 3 SPA), you only need to run `npm run dev`.
+You won't get any API calls proxied on the `/api` route, but if you don't need this, you're good!

+### Vercel with serverless functions

+To run the UI and get API calls proxied on the `/api` endpoint to Vercel serverless functions, you can run `vc dev` (or `vercel dev` if you prefer verbosity).
+You'll need to set up your project in Vercel first, but once you do (make sure you select Vite as the framework - it should detect it), it will spin up the UI and serverless routes on different ports and proxy everything on `:3000` to the correct ports automagically 🪄 ✨